 To trek farther up San Ysidro Creek, check out the hike to McMenemy Overlook.
 No fee or permit is required to hike Ennisbrook Trail in San Ysidro Creek Preserve (sometimes called San Ysidro Creekside Trail).
 Dogs and mountain bikes are allowed on this 1.85-mile lollipop loop, so get out enjoy!

-To get to the trailhead: From the south (Ventura), take Highway 101 northwest to exit 92 for Sheffield Drive.
+To get to the trailhead: From the south (Ventura), take the 101 Freeway northwest to exit 92 for Sheffield Drive.
 At the end of the offramp, turn right and make an immediate right, following signs for Sheffield Drive.
 After a horseshoe bend to the left, Sheffield Drive will head north.
 Make the next left on San Leandro Lane and proceed 0.6 miles to the trailhead, which will be on the right.
-From the north (Santa Barbara), take Highway 101 southeast to exit 93 for San Ysidro Road.
-Turn left and the end of the offramp, cross over Highway 101 and turn right on Jameson Lane.
+From the north (Santa Barbara), take the 101 Freeway southeast to exit 93 for San Ysidro Road.
+Turn left and the end of the offramp, cross over the 101 Freeway and turn right on Jameson Lane.
 Drive 0.3 miles and turn left on Hixon Road.
 After 0.2 miles continue straight on San Leonardo Lane.
 Go another tenth of a mile and turn right to stay on San Leandro Lane.
 Drive another 0.3 miles to the trailhead, which will be on the left.
 There is roadside parking outside the white picket fence next to the trail sign.

 Trailhead address: San Leandro Lane, Montecito, CA 93108

 Trailhead coordinates: 34.425482, -119.622238 (34° 25′ 31.73″N 119° 37′ 20.05″W)

 |Carpinteria Bluffs Trail to Carpinteria Seal Sanctuary Overlook |